Archive for 2019

 East of the Setting Sun

-South of the border among the pluripresence of jellied heat, east of the setting sun, inNogales, Mexico, where this sort of thing can occur,you glimpse, twenty-five meters off the shoulder of the road, a Mexican woman who’s walkingalone: black-haired, slender, sun-soaked, tall, her baked bare arms aglow with toffee-colored skin, her wet eyes friendly, yet faintly […]
+South of the border among the pluripresence of jellied heat, east of the setting sun, inNogales, Mexico, where this sort of thing can occur,you glimpse, twenty-five meters off the shoulder of the road, a Mexican woman who’s walkingalone: black-haired, slender, tall, her long arms sheathed in toffee-colored skin, her wet eyes friendly yet faintly mocking.
+She […]

 Read More